Downes v. Bidwell: Decision

 The Supreme Court decided 5–4 that the newly-annexed territories were not properly part of the United States for purposes of the Constitution in the matter of revenues, administrative matters, and the like.
 However, the court was careful to note that the constitutional guarantees of a citizen's rights of liberty and property were applicable to all and "cannot be under any circumstances transcended", according to Justice Edward Douglass White's concurring opinion.

 Territories were due the full protections of the Constitution only when Congress had incorporated them as an "integral part" of the United States.
+The court's doctrinal statement distinguished the District of Columbia from all other territories by observing that it had been derived from land that was within state boundaries.
+The court said that, once Congress extended the Constitution's full reach to that land, Congress lacked the power to withdraw it by any means.

-The dissenting opinion was written by Justice John Marshall Harlan, who held that Congress was always bound to enact laws within the jurisdiction of the Constitution: "This nation is under the control of a written constitution, the supreme law of the land and the only source of the powers which our government, or any branch or officer of it, may exert at any time or at any place."
+One of two dissenting opinions was written by Justice John Marshall Harlan, who would have held that Congress was always bound to enact laws within the jurisdiction of the Constitution: "This nation is under the control of a written constitution, the supreme law of the land and the only source of the powers which our government, or any branch or officer of it, may exert at any time or at any place."
 He held that the Congress had no existence and thus had no authority outside the Constitution.
 He continued: